userdefault13/READMEMaker/README.md

 - [Questions](#questions)

 ## Installation
-run node index.js
+node index.js

 ## Usage
-Answer the prompts and they will be added to a README file
+Simply answer all prompts and a README file will be generated.

 ## License
 This project is licensed under the MIT license.